PauloAstorga/ForeCasted/README.md

   </a>
 </p>

-> Forecast web application to showcase the weather of a selected city (which uses API to provide both cities and weather).
+> Forecast web application to showcase the weather of a selected city (which uses APIs to provide both cities and weather).

 ## Install